 The Directors are elected by the shareholders at every annual meeting except where the Board appoints a Director to fill a vacancy until the next annual meeting.
+The Board has the ability also to appoint additional directors between the annual meetings of shareholders, as provided in the Corporation's statutes.
 The term of office of each Director shall expire at the next annual meeting of the Corporation, or upon the election of a successor.